 It is important to plan the process in a timely and accurate manner and to observe possible deadlines.
-This is the only way to safely switch web hosting without running the risk of things going wrong with your website.
+This is the only way to safely switch web hosting without running the risk of things going wrong with your site.
 The explanation below will help you not to lose sight of anything and to take the necessary steps on time.

-Choose a new web hosting provider.
+Choose a new company.

 It sounds strange but it is really necessary that you first choose a new web host before canceling your current subscription.
 The reason for this is that if you cancel your current web host first, there is a chance that data from your website will be lost or you simply won’t be able to log in anymore.
-As a result, you may have to rebuild everything from scratch with the new provider.
+As a result, you may have to rebuild everything from scratch with the new host.
 I guess that’s the last thing you want, isn’t it?